SEDGE: Structural Extrapolated Data Generation: SEDGE: Structural Extrapolated Data Generation

 Our central question is therefore: can we generate new data that satisfy novel combinations of specifications, and, if yes, what conditions make it possible, and under what conditions can the corresponding conditional distributions of $\mathbf{X}$ be constructed?

 In this section, we assume that both the features $\mathbf{X}$ and the specifications $\mathbf{Z}$ are given.
 Our framework, however, is general.
 For instance, the features $\mathbf{X}$ can represent variables from tabular data or latent representations learned from images, while the specifications $\mathbf{Z}$ can represent textual concepts extracted from text.
 We also assume that the specifications $\mathbf{Z}$ are binary, which is natural in many settings where specifications correspond to different concepts.
 The framework can be straightforwardly extended to the continuous case.
+In practice, one may need to learn $\mathbf{X}$ and $\mathbf{Z}$ from data; their identifiability under our structural assumptions is discussed in Appendix \ref{Sec:identi_X_Z} and their estimation procedure will be introduced in Sec. \ref{Sec:estimation}.

 \paragraph{Notations.} We use $\mathbf{1}$ to denote an all-ones vector of appropriate dimension.
 To simplify notation, and without loss of generality, we treat $\mathbf{Z}=\mathbf{1}$ as the novel specification combination to which we aim to extrapolate in this section; the analysis extends straightforwardly to other specification values.
 We use uppercase letters to denote random variables and lowercase letters to denote their realizations.
 When the random variables are unambiguous from context, we omit variables in density functions, e.g., writing $p(\mathbf{x})$ instead of $p(\mathbf{X} = \mathbf{x})$.
 We use $p^\mathcal{D}(\cdot)$ to denote the distribution implied by the given/training data, which satisfies $S=1$, e.g., $p^\mathcal{D}(\mathbf{X} \,|\, \mathbf{Z}=\mathbf{1})\coloneqq p(\mathbf{X}\,|\, \mathbf{Z}=\mathbf{1}, S=1)$.
 We occasionally abuse notation by treating a vector as the corresponding set of its entries when the meaning is clear from context.
 We also write $[n]\coloneqq \{1,\dots,n\}$ for integer $n$ and use $\propto$ to denote equality up to a positive multiplicative constant.